-Applications must be submitted to the Administrator by the Cut-Off Time for the Subscription Day, as specified in the Supplement, in order for such applications to be processed, if accepted, at the Subscription Price applicable to that Subscription Day.
+Applications must be submitted to the UCI Administrator by the Cut-Off Time for the Subscription Day, as specified in the Supplement, in order for such applications to be processed, if accepted, at the Subscription Price applicable to that Subscription Day.
 Different Cut-Off Times may apply for applications submitted by investors in different time zones, provided that the applicable Cut-Off Time must always be earlier than the time when the applicable Net Asset Value is calculated.

 Applications received after the Cut-Off Time will be treated as deemed applications received by the Cut-Off Time for the next Subscription Day.
-However, the Fund may accept subscription applications received after the Cut-Off Time subject to certain conditions, as set out in Section 8.9 | "Late trading, market timing and other prohibited practices" below.
+However, the Fund may accept subscription applications received after the Cut-Off Time subject to certain conditions, as set out in Section 8.9 below.